cblinq/arch-nvidia-drivers-installation-guide/README.md

      - **[multilib]**
      - **Include = /etc/pacman.d/mirrorlist**
    - Save the file with _CTRL+O_ and close nano with _CTRL+X_
-6. Run `paru -Syu`, to update the system package database
+6. Run `paru`, to update the system package database

 ### Note: The most recent drivers do not require an AUR helper, the drivers are found in the official Arch Linux repositories.